sf200212345/MDST_Twitter_Chatbot/README.md

 ## Timeline
 ### Week 1: Introduction
 - Introduction to project
+- Split into sub-teams
 - Setup local environments
-- Split into sub-teams
 - Search and explore datasets and models

 ### Weeks 2-5: Model building and training
 - Decide on model and datasets
 - Implement model and train on datasets
 - Optionally implement additional models
-- Make Twitter Developer account, since it takes time to approve
+- Set up Twitter Developer account

 ### Week 6: Start backend phase of project
 - Wrap up model training
-  - If model is unsatisfactory to the members of the sub-team, get pretrained model from places like HuggingFace
+  - If model is unsatisfactory to the members of the sub-team, can get pretrained model from places like HuggingFace
 - Setup local server with default configs for testing
 - Start building Flask backend